Served: 35 years

 1970 to January 26, 2005

-En route, at 2:45 p.m., Sergeant Cochran’s patrol car slid on an icy patch, ran off the side of the road on State Road 48, and slammed into a concrete retaining wall.
+On the way, at 2:45 p.m., Sergeant Cochran’s patrol car encountered an icy patch, ran off the side of the road on State Road 48 and slammed into a concrete retaining wall.
 Sergeant Cochran was thrown from the vehicle and critically injured.

-He was survived by his wife, Jo’Nee K. Cochran (41), and five children; Tracy Caswell (36), Tomya Allen (30), Troy Cochran (26), Joshua Cochran (17), and Jessica Cochran (13).
+Sergeant Cochran was survived by his wife of 22 years, Jo’Nee K. Cochran, and children, Tracy Caswell (36), Tonya Allen (30), Troy Cochran (26), Joshua Cochran (17), and Cochran (13).
 His funeral, one of the largest ever seen in Dearborn County, was held at Lawrenceburg High School.
 He was buried on January 31, 2005, in Riverview Cemetery, Aurora.
 More than one thousand police officers from several states and the Cincinnati Police Honor Guard, Hamilton County Sheriff Pipe and Drum Corps, and Hamilton County Sheriff’s helicopter participated in graveside ceremonies.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.